 Prepare for your job interview by:

 - Researching the company and the role

-- Practice your answers to some sample questions
+- Practicing your answers to sample questions

 You can get useful interview tips online.